CIS Tower: Form

 The building has a symmetrical plan, with the main tower rising up from the north-eastern end of the podium block and projecting at the front over the first two floors and the main entrance.
 The service tower is attached to the centre of the main tower's south-west side, forming a squat T-shape.
 In total, the building has 388,000 ft2 of floor area, with clear open spaces on the office floors.

 Façade

 Both the office tower and podium feature glass curtain walls with metal window frames.
 Black vitreous enamel panels demarcate the floor levels.
 The building materials, glass, enamelled steel and aluminium, were chosen so that the building could remain clean in the polluted Manchester atmosphere.

 The tower's concrete service shaft, which rises above the office tower, has two bands of vents at the top and was clad in a mosaic made up of 14 million centimetre-square grey tesserae. designed to shimmer and sparkle.

-Interiors
+Interior

 A green bronze-like, abstract mural sculpted by William Mitchell made from fibreglass covers the entrance hall's rear wall.
 Interiors were designed by Misha Black of the Design Research Unit.
 The executive areas are delineated by the use of teak and cherry wood veneers.